Tiki titan William Westenhaver dies, his decor fills Hala Kahiki

 Mr. Westenhaver was one of the foremost makers of all things tiki — carved chairs, tables, totems, idols, light fixtures, candle and menu-holders.
 His pieces — produced by Witco, the company he co-founded in Mount Vernon, Washington — once graced Polynesian-style clubs, hotels and restaurants across the country, built in a wave of post-war escapism redolent of rum, coconut and bamboo.

-By 1979, when Mr. Westenhaver’s company ceased production, people weren’t as high on tiki.
+By 1979, when Mr. Westenhaver’s company ceased production, people weren’t as freaky for tiki.
 A lot of the clubs were shutting down, their trade-wind trappings sold or discarded.

 Now, tiki’s been rediscovered.
 New generations sip umbrella drinks at Chicago’s Lost Lake and Three Dots and a Dash.
 Tiki fans gather at national conventions.
 Witco pieces sell for thousands on eBay.